bambora/checkout-woocommerce/bambora-online-checkout/readme.txt

 Information and Pricing:

 For more details, please visit:
-<a href="https://worldline.com/da-dk/home/main-navigation/solutions/merchants/solutions-and-services/online.html" >Worldline Checkout - Denmark</a>
+<a href="https://worldline.com/da-dk/home/main-navigation/solutions/merchants/solutions-and-services/online.html" >Worldline Online Checkout - Denmark</a>
-<a href="https://worldline.com/sv-se/home/main-navigation/solutions/merchants/solutions-and-services/online.html" >Worldline Checkout - Sweden</a>
+<a href="https://worldline.com/sv-se/home/main-navigation/solutions/merchants/solutions-and-services/online.html" >Worldline Online Checkout - Sweden</a>
-<a href="https://worldline.com/no-no/home/main-navigation/solutions/merchants/solutions-and-services/online.html" >Worldline Checkout - Norway</a>
+<a href="https://worldline.com/no-no/home/main-navigation/solutions/merchants/solutions-and-services/online.html" >Worldline Online Checkout - Norway</a>

 = Security =
-By using Worldline Checkout you won't have to worry about the security of your client’s payment details.
+By using Worldline Online Checkout you won't have to worry about the security of your client’s payment details.
 The integration works by redirection the customer to our PCI-DSS secure servers where the customer enters their payment information directly into our secure environment so that the web shop never comes into contact with your payment data.
 When the payment is done the customer is redirected back to your web shop and our servers will notify your web shop that the payment is completed.
 = Features =
-* Receive payments securely through the Worldline Checkout payment window
+* Receive payments securely through the Worldline Online Checkout payment window
 * Get an overview over the status for your payments directly from your WooCommerce order page.
 * Capture your payments directly from your WooCommerce order page.
 * Credit your payments directly from your WooCommerce order page.
 * Delete your payments directly from your WooCommerce order page.
 * Sign up, process, cancel, reactivate and change subscriptions
-* Supports WooCommerce 3.2 and up.
+* Supports WooCommerce
-* Supports WooCommerce Subscription 2.x, 3.x & 5.x
+* Supports WooCommerce Subscription

 == Installation ==
 1. Go to your WordPress administration page and log in.
 Example url: https://www.yourshop.com/wp-admin